JacobShepherd5735/Oklahoma_Municipal_Water_Dashboard/README.md

 2. Standardize rates
 3. Update the main CSV
-4. Push the main CSV and a versioned CSV to this GitHub repository via a secondary script Due to limitations, for this project, the user must manually update the AGOL hosted table with the main CSV to update the dashboard.
-See **docs/fully_automated_workflow.md** for instructions on how to fully automate the workflow.
+4. Push the main CSV and a versioned CSV to this GitHub repository via a secondary script Due to 2FA and AGOL role limitations, for this project, the user must manually update the AGOL hosted table with the main CSV to update the dashboard.
+See **docs/fully_automated_workflow.md** for instructions on how to fully automate the workflow if you do not have these limitations.

 ### 7. ArcGIS Online Dashboard
 The ```/docs/arcgis_dashboard_setup.md``` file describes: